loglux/vpnpolicy/README.md

 'local' - IP address or set of addresses (192.168.0.10, 192.168.0.0/24 or just 0.0.0.0 for your entire local network.

 'client' – a number of a VPN Client you’re using.
-You have five clients, so chose the relevant number.
+You have five clients, so put the relevant number.

 You can also put an unique file names and path.